networkservicemesh/site/content/docs/concepts/features/monitoring.md

 ## Description

-Connection Monitoring API is one of the key features of NSM.
-It allows to get information about connections owned by NSM.
-This feature is used by other important features like healing, vl3, ...

-## Benefits
+Connection Monitoring API allows users to monitor NSM connections.
+This functionality can be used to build some third-party applications.
+An example of such application is [NSM Dashboard](https://github.com/networkservicemesh/cmd-dashboard-ui)

 ## Concept

-NSM Connection Monitoring API is simple:

-1. An endpoint (NSMgr, Forwarder, NSE etc.) automatically launches MonitorConnection Server on start.
+1. All NSM components except Network Service Client provide a Monitor Connection Server.
-2. Network Service Client can use MonitorConnection Client to monitor connections owned by the endpoint.
+2. Users can connect to these servers using a Monitor Connection Client and monitor connections owned by different NSM components.
-3. The endpoint sends ConnectionEvents to MonitorConnection Clients if any connection is changed or closed.
+3. The components can send Connection Events to all subscribed Monitor Connection Clients if any connection is created, changed or deleted.

+Each NSM component montors connections of the next component in the chain.
+If the next component generates a Connection Event, the current component receives this event and sends it back to the previous component in the chain.

+{{< object data="monitoring-example.svg" type="image/svg+xml" >}}

 ## Types of events